CraftAcademyLabs/ca_course/week3/portfolio_challenge/04_navigation.md

 We test that the user can click through the tabs and see the content that is expected to be there.
 We are also making sure that we cant see the elements that are supposed to be visible on the other tabs, to make sure that the navigation works properly.

 The test above is not how we want to structure our test.
-As we have mentioned previously, we only want **ONE** assertion for one it block.
+As we have mentioned previously, we only want **ONE** assertion for a single it block.
 The correct way of structuring this test looks like this.

 ```js
 describe('User can navigate the app', () => {